50 Smart-Money Ways to Live Fiscally Fit

 - If your income is between $100,000 and $150,000, try to eliminate $1,000 - $2,000 a month in nonessential expenses.
 That adds up to $12,000 - $24,000 a year.

 If you are really serious about living fiscally fit, these articles might help you as well:

 4. Keep a budget and come to realize that budgets are necessary evils.

-To learn more about budgeting, be sure to read How to Budget Your Money With the 50/20/30 Guideline and 10 Steps to Making a Financial Budget.
+To learn more about budgeting, be sure to read How to Budget Your Money With the 50/20/30 Guideline.

 In addition to keeping a budget, get into the habit of writing down every cent that you spend.
 “Every cent” includes the $150 electric bill that you paid yesterday, the vitamin supplements that you bought this morning, and the ten gallons of gas that you will purchase tonight.
 It also includes all nonessential expenses such as cigarettes, lottery tickets, or the blueberry muffin that you buy every morning while on your way to work.